indieresearch/indieresearch.github.io/_pages/resources.md

 - [Financial Independence Reddit](https://www.reddit.com/r/financialindependence/): A place for people who are or want to become Financially Independent (FI), which means not having to work for money.

 #### Funding
-- [Understanding science funding in tech, 2011-2021](https://nadia.xyz/science-funding): Article by Nadia Asparouhova about how philanthropy in tech is becoming geared towards "doing science better".
+- [Understanding science funding in tech, 2011-2021](https://nadia.xyz/science-funding): article by Nadia Asparouhova about how philanthropy in tech is becoming geared towards "doing science better".
-- [Convergent Research](https://www.convergentresearch.org/about): Launches large-scale, high-impact science projects to fill gaps in the R&D ecosystem.
+- [Convergent Research](https://www.convergentresearch.org/about): launches large-scale, high-impact science projects to fill gaps in the R&D ecosystem.
+- [Funding the commons](https://fundingthecommons.io/nov21/): a virtual summit for individuals and organizations building new models of sustainable public goods funding and value alignment in open source networks.

 #### Other Items of Interest
 - [The Indie Manifesto](https://sites.google.com/indieresearch.net/home/indie-research/a-manifesto) by Francisco J. Jariego (independent researcher).